Author: Andre Aciman

-Elio was the one who chose Oliver to be the house.
-He was hoping to establish affinities with Oliver, however, he was not too keen on approaching him.
-There exists a stark contrast in their personalities.
+Elio was the one who chose Oliver to be the summer houseguest.
+Whilst he was hoping to establish affinities with Oliver, he was not too keen on approaching him.
+There exists a stark dichotomy in their personalities.
 Whereas Oliver was extroverted and carefree, Elio was introverted.
 Elio acted as Oliver’s tour guide in Italy, hoping to impress him.
 Oliver, however, was nonchalant, further fueling Elio’s desire.
 But one day everything changed and both Elio and Oliver are caught up in a whirlwind of emotions.

 From the onset, what stood out is the overwhelming theme of lust and perversion.
 Elio’s attraction to Oliver is tainted by overwhelming desire and attraction, bordering on obsession.
 For most of the first half of the novel, the story revolved around it.
 Aciman choked his readers with unending descriptions of Elio’s juvenile and uncontrollable desire.
 Although I am used to such subjects, I am nonetheless taken aback.
 Admittedly, I just wanted to put down the book.

 “He came.
 He left.
 Nothing else had changed.
 I had not changed.
 The world hadn’t changed.
 Yet nothing would be the same.
 All that remains is dream making and strange remembrance.” ~ Andre Aciman, Call Me By Your Name